Norio Sasaki

 Norio Sasaki (佐々木 則夫, Sasaki Norio) is a Japanese football coach and former player.
 He is best known for leading the Japanese women's national team to their first and only FIFA Women's World Cup win in 2011 over the United States on penalty shootouts.
 He retired as head coach in March 2016 after eight years.
+Today, he is the coordinator of Nadeshiko Japan.
 Sasaki also coached the Japan women's U-20 national team starting in 2007.

 Playing career

 Sasaki studied at and played for Teikyo High School and Meiji University.
 At Teikyo High School, he won the national inter-high school competition as team captain.
 His high school club also advanced to the semi-final at the All Japan High School Soccer Tournament.

 After graduating from Meiji University, Sasaki started to work for Nippon Telegraph and Telephone and joined company club NTT Kanto.
 He was a midfielder/defender.
 He contributed to the club's promotion to Japan Soccer League Division 2 in 1986.

 Sasaki retired from playing at the age of 33.